Connect with others who understand.

 Intermittent Asthma

-Intermittent asthma is diagnosed in cases where asthma symptoms:
+Intermittent asthma is diagnosed when asthma symptoms:

-• Do not interfere with normal activities
+• Don’t interfere with normal activities

 Mild Persistent Asthma